amably/repo1/README.md

 This repository contains side projects and data challenges I have undertaken.

 Where applicable/available, the data sources are indicted within each kernel.

+Notebooks are in eithe Python or R